alexdma/linkedmoby/README.md

 Tools to build an RDF dataset out of the MobyGames database, http://mobygames.com/

-You are free to use and redistribute this tool under the terms of the [License](LICENSE).
-However, you are __not allowed__ to redistribute the data generated using this tool unless otherwise authorised by MobyGames.
+You are free to use, modify and redistribute this tool under the terms of the [License](LICENSE).
+However, you are __not permitted__ to redistribute the data generated using this tool unless otherwise authorised by MobyGames.

 Please do __NOT__ contact us asking for the data or for a MobyGames API key: contact Simon Carless and the other MG folks instead, they're really nice guys.